What is Inductive Reasoning Skill and How to Improve it

 Inductive reasoning skill is about logic.
-It is not only for an IQ test, or a mathematical exam.
+It isn’t a skill solely reserved for an IQ test or a mathematical exam.
 Neither is it an innate ability that is exclusively found in an elite group.
+Everybody needs it.
+In fact, we are all tested with this skill all the time in everyday life.

 Let’s Talk Logic